Normandy D-Day and Mont St. Michel Overnight

 Train Departure Time: Before 7:00 a.m.

-Availability: Tours run 7 days a week, year-round except Christmas, New Year’s day and Bastille day.
-Weekend departures require private guide based on train arrival.
+Availability: Tours run seven days a week year-round, except Christmas, New Year’s Day, and Bastille Day.
+Weekend departures require a private guide based on train arrival.
+Arriving Friday night allows two full days of touring.

 • Lunch stop (cost not included)